CPP-djr1-IntroI/Lab01T-Hello/README.md

 If you are here, you now have successfully created an account on GitHub and are ready to complete this lab.

-In VSC, clone Lab01 solution using the assignment invitation URL.
-The video on The C++ Tutorials walks you through the cloning process.
-When you run the program you will see the following in an output window:
+In VSC, clone Lab01 solution by following the example from The C++ Tutorials - Developer Tools.
+After successfully cloning the solution, run the program and you will see the following in an output window:

 <pre>
 Hello GitHub